Feast It is the Future of Event Catering #7

 On another rainy London day, we are on our way to visit a great tech startup that will make you feel hungry!
 We are here at the office of Feast-it .
 This platform lets people book top quality street food vendors and caterers for your events.
 You will hear the whole story from Hugo Campbell who is the Co-founder & CCO of the company.

 The startup idea

 Hugo says it all came from genuine love of food.
-As is the case with many great startup ideas, Feast-it has its roots in the frustration of the founders (Hugo and Digby) trying to find the best catering easily, making sure they are available and then dealing with the hassle of booking them.
-They aimed to build a user-friendly platform in much the same way as you book a property through Airbnb or booking flights on a website.
+As is the case with many great startup ideas, Feast-it has its roots in the frustration of the founders (Hugo and Digby) trying to find the best catering easily.
+They wanted to make sure the caterers are available and there is no hassle in the booking processes.
+One of the major goal was to build a user-friendly platform as you book a property or flights.

 From wedding to company events, they not only provide the food but also event staff, photographers or florists within their platform.
 Every booking is assigned to a “dedicated event pro” that makes sure everything runs smoothly.